chloerei/vimrc/README.md

 My vimrc for rails develop on linux.
 Your can fork or just use it.

-Manager vim scripts by Bundle.
+Manage vim scripts by Bundle.

 ## Dependency